 We will wash hands often throughout the day.
 If your child's hands get dry, please feel free to put a small hand lotion in his or her backpack.
 Please label this with your child's name in case it gets misplaced.

 Kids are welcome to bring a healthy snack.
-Please send a snack that easy for a child to manage on their own and save pudding or yogurt for home.
+Please send a snack that easy for a child to manage on their own and save pudding, yogurt, or fruit cups for home.
 When the weather is nice, we will have our snack outside.

 Most communication will be done via email.
 Please regularly check your email.

 Volunteers are welcome into our classrooms once we get our routines and expectations established.
-I will send out more information when we are ready.
+We will send out more information when we are ready.

 What do I do if my child needs support at school?